 There are a few ways to free up space on your startup disk, such as emptying the Trash, removing unused programs, clearing cache folders, and deleting unneeded Time Machine Snapshots.

-By now, you should have everything you need to fix Your startup disk is almost full error messages.
+By now, you should have everything you need to fix the Your startup disk is almost full error messages.
 If you need any assistance, leave a comment below!